vukadzic/bankingApp/README.md

 to be 'banking'.
 Username and password of MySQL local server are set to "root" in application.yaml file.
 Port, path to db, as well as name, username and password can be changed by user in application.yaml file.

+By default, application runs on port 8080, which also can be changed in application.yaml file.

 Application has predefined user for testing and creating other users etc. Test user has ROLE_ADMIN and predefined bank account as well.
 Credentials for logging are: